nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

+### Add Feature

+The mechanism for add feature is facilitated by `AddCommandParser`, `AddCommand` and `model`.

+#### AddCommand

+`AddCommand` class extends `Command` interface. `AddCommand` class is tasked to add the new stock into the stock book and creating a new `CommandResult` to be displayed to the user in the user interface.

+Some of the important operations implemented here are:

+* `AddCommand#execute()`
+  Adds a stock in the stock book if it is not present and returns a new `CommandResult` to be displayed to the user in the user interface.

+#### AddCommandParser
+`AddCommandParser` class extends `Parser` interface. `AddCommandParser` class is tasked with parsing the user inputs and generate a new `AddCommand`.
+The main logic of the add feature is encapsulated here.

+`AddCommandParser` receives the user input, and extracts the arguments of the required prefixes.
+The `parse` method inside the `AddCommandParser` receives the user input, and extracts the arguments of the required prefixes.
+This `parse` method will then return an `Addcommand` with the given stock as argument if the user input is a valid `Addcommand` and throw a `ParseException` otherwise.

+Some important operations implemented here are:

+* `AddCommandParser#parse()` <br>
+  Returns `Addcommand` to be executed.
+* `AddCommandParser#arePrefixesPresent()` <br>
+  Returns true if all required prefixes are present in the user input.
+* `AddCommandParser#doesPrefixesAppearOnce()` <br>
+  Returns true if all required prefixes appear only once in the user input.

+#### Example Usage Scenario

+Given below are some example usage scenarios and how the add feature behaves at each step.

+**Example 1: Unknown command word**

+Step 1.
+The user enters `updt n/Milk s/Fairprice` which contains an unknown command word `updt`.

 ### Suggestion Feature

 The mechanism for suggestion feature is facilitated by `SuggestionCommandParser, SuggestionCommand, SuggestionUtil`.